Manapparai Murukku

+Preparation

 Ingredients such as rice flour, cumin seeds, gingelly, asafetida, ajwain (omam), salt, water and oil are necessary to make this murukku.
 All ingredients should be mixed with flour.
 Then water is added little by little, kneading it into a thick batter.
 After that it has to be patted by the murukku maker and rotated to form coils.
 It has to be set aside for two minutes.
 Then it has to be fried in oil, then set aside again, and the process repeated.
 It has to be stored in an air-tight container.
 To add richness, butter or ghee could be added.

 Industry

 This murukku is sold not only in all parts of Tamil Nadu but also exported to other states of India and overseas.
 Around 150 to 250 families and cottage industries and at least 10 companies make the snack.
 In 2010, the Tamil Nadu government applied for a geographical indication tag for Manapparai Murukku.
 The GI tag would help more than 400 families who depend on this work.